 The GTU is both a consortium of schools, institutes and centers and a degree-granting institution.
-Through the combined resources of eight member seminaries in close geographical proximity, students have access to the expertise of 126 full-time faculty members offering a wide range of courses.
+Through the combined resources of eight member seminaries in close geographical proximity, students have access to the expertise of 106 faculty members offering a wide range of courses.
 It is an ecumenical and interfaith union of resources brought together in a spirit of commitment and cooperation.
 The GTU also has one of the most comprehensive theological libraries in the country.

 GTU students and faculty represent the rich tapestry of American and Global religious traditions.
 Our member schools and faculty resources represent a range of Roman Catholic orders and Protestant denominations as well as Islamic, Jewish, Buddhist, Hindu, and Orthodox studies.
-Individuals come to the GTU with diverse denominational, faith, and spiritual ties, including Episcopal/Anglican, Lutheran, Methodist, Baptist, Presbyterian, Roman Catholic, United Church of Christ, Unitarian, Jewish, Buddhist, Muslim, Swedenborgian, Hindu, Seventh Day Adventist, Mormon, and others.
+Individuals come to the GTU with diverse denominational, faith, and spiritual ties, including Episcopal/Anglican, Lutheran, Methodist, Baptist, Presbyterian, Roman Catholic, United Church of Christ, Jewish, Buddhist, Muslim, Swedenborgian, Hindu, Seventh Day Adventist, Mormon, and others.

 The GTU Common MA is primarily a research-focused, academically oriented degree designed to provide a breadth of knowledge for the advanced study of religion that incorporates an ecumenical design.
 It is a two-year program that requires certification in a modern foreign language and the writing of a thesis.
 Most people who pursue this degree would like to teach, research and write.
 The Master of Divinity (MDiv) degree is a three-to-four-year professional program preparing persons for lay and ordained ministries and pastoral work.
 Each member seminary offers the MDiv degree designed in accordance with the denominational affiliation of that school.
 Member schools also offer MTS and proprietary MA degrees that may be more denominationally oriented, or match specific program strengths of that seminary on its own.